justintadlock/custom-content-portfolio/readme.txt

 * **Project Details:** Add custom project details such as a project image, URL, client, location, start/end dates, and a description.
 * **Custom Permalinks:** Customize your portfolio permalinks to your own liking.
 * **Sticky Projects:** Stick projects to the portfolio page.
-* **Post Formats:** If your theme supports the, projects can have the audio, gallery, image, or video formats.
+* **Post Formats:** If your theme supports them, projects can have the audio, gallery, image, or video formats.

-For more info, vist the [Avatars Meta Box plugin home page](http://themehybrid.com/plugin/avatars-meta-box).
+For more info, vist the [Custom Content Portfolio](http://themehybrid.com/plugin/custom-content-portfolio) plugin home page.

 ### Like this plugin?